This story was updated on Oct. 6 to correct some inaccuracies.

 Short squeeze trading strategies can bring a great deal of portfolio-shaking volatility to the investment table, and there are plenty of heavily shorted stocks that could be the next MOASS, but it’s impossible to know which one could trigger a squeeze.
 That means MOASS may not be the best strategy for long-term investors or those with an aversion to risk.
 A short squeeze takes a significant amount of discipline, patience, and attention on the part of the investors, with continual risk in play until the squeeze is played out.

-If you’re ready to try your hand at investing, one way to get started is by opening an account on the SoFi Invest® brokerage platform.
+If you’re ready to try your hand at investing, one way to get started is by opening an online stock trading account on the SoFi Invest® investment app.
 You can use it to buy stocks and exchange-traded funds right from the SoFi app.

 Photo credit: iStock/PeopleImages